boekenbox/gitbook-portuguese/setup-and-general-settings/installation/README.md

 ## Upgrading

-Instructions on how to upgrade Gunbot are usually found in the release changelog.
+Instructions on how to upgrade Gunbot are usually found in the release [changelog](../../about/whats-new/).

 For minor releases \(like patches\) it is usually enough to just overwrite the gunthy executable file.

-For major releases, follow the steps described in the changelog on the download page.
+For major releases, follow the steps described in the changelog.